-Any criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises of other residents or employees of the HACDB Any violent or drug-related criminal activity on or off such premises Any criminal activity that resulted in felony conviction of a household member states without due process determinations, PHAs must grant opportunity for grievance arings for all lease terminations, regardless of cause, with the following exception: PHAs may hearings for all lease terminations, regardless of cause, with the following exception: PHAs may use expedited grievance procedures for the first two of the three excluded categories listed above.
+Any criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises of other residents or employees of the HACDB Any violent or drug-related criminal activity on or off such premises Any criminal activity that resulted in felony conviction of a household member hea states without due process determinations, PHAs must grant opportunity for grievance arings for all lease terminations, regardless of cause, with the following exception: PHAs may expedited grievance procedures for the first two of the three excluded categories listed abo ove.
 These expedited grievance procedures are described in Section 14-III.E. below.